 - Test of English as a Foreign Language (TOEFL)

-The internet-based test requirement is a total score of 89 with no section less than 21.
+- Internet-based: minimum total score of 89 with no individual scaled score less than 21.

 - Cambridge English: C1 Advanced and C2 Proficiency